Cray-HPE/docs-csm/operations/security_and_authentication/Configure_root_user_on_HPE_iLO_BMCs.md

 ## Procedure

-1. (`ncn#`) Retrieve the root user password for this BMC.
+1. (`ncn-mw#`) Retrieve the root user password for this BMC.

-    1. **If configuring a BMC already present in the system**, retrieve the the device specific root user password from Vault:
+    - **If configuring a BMC already present in the system**, then retrieve the device-specific root user password from Vault.

         ```bash
         BMC=x3000c0s3b0
         EXPECTED_ROOT_PASSWORD=$(cray scsd bmc creds list --targets $BMC --format json | jq .Targets[].Password -r)
         ```

-        If the following output indicates that Vault does not contain a device specific root user password for the specified BMC.
-Please use the system default air-cooled BMC root password described in the step below.
+        The following output indicates that Vault does not contain a device-specific root user password for the specified BMC.
+In this case, use the system default air-cooled BMC root password described in the step below.

         ```text
         jq: error (at <stdin>:3): Cannot iterate over null (null)
         ```

-    1. **If configuring a new BMC being added to the system**, retrieve the system's default air-cooled BMC root user password from Vault:
+    - **If configuring a new BMC being added to the system**, then retrieve the system's default air-cooled BMC root user password from Vault.

         ```bash
         VAULT_PASSWD=$(kubectl -n vault get secrets cray-vault-unseal-keys -o json |
                             jq -r '.data["vault-root"]' |  base64 -d)
         EXPECTED_ROOT_PASSWORD=$(kubectl -n vault exec -it cray-vault-0 -c vault -- env \
-            VAULT_TOKEN=$VAULT_PASSWD VAULT_ADDR=http://127.0.0.1:8200 VAULT_FORMAT=json \
+            VAULT_TOKEN="$VAULT_PASSWD" VAULT_ADDR=http://127.0.0.1:8200 VAULT_FORMAT=json \
             vault kv get secret/reds-creds/defaults | jq .data.Cray.password -r)
         ```

-1. (`ncn#`) Verify the contents of `EXPECTED_ROOT_PASSWORD`:
+1. (`ncn-mw#`) If desired, verify the contents of `EXPECTED_ROOT_PASSWORD`.

     ```bash
     echo $EXPECTED_ROOT_PASSWORD
     ```

-1. (`ncn#`) Set an environment variable containing the hostname or current IP Address of the BMC.
-If coming from the [Add Worker, Storage or Master NCNs](../node_management/Add_Remove_Replace_NCNs.md#add-worker-storage-master) procedure, then the IP address of should stored in the `BMC_IP` environment variable.
+1. (`ncn-mw#`) Set an environment variable containing the hostname or current IP address of the BMC.
+If coming from the [Add Worker, Storage, or Master NCNs](../node_management/Add_Remove_Replace_NCNs.md#add-worker-storage-master) procedure, then the IP address should already be stored in the `BMC_IP` environment variable.

-    Via hostname:
+    - Via hostname:

         ```bash
         export BMC=x3000c0s3b0
         ```

-    Via IP address:
+    - Via IP address:

         ```bash
         export BMC=10.254.1.9
         ```

-1. (`ncn#`) Determine if the root user account is functional:
+1. (`ncn-mw#`) Determine if the root user account is functional.

     ```bash
     curl -k -u "root:$EXPECTED_ROOT_PASSWORD" https://$BMC/redfish/v1/Managers -i  | head -1
     ```

-    Expected output of a functional root user account, **if this is observed no further action is required to enable the root user account.
-The rest of the procedure can be skipped**.
+    Expected output of a functional root user account:

     ```text
     HTTP/1.1 200 OK
     ```

+    **If the above output is observed, then no further action is required to enable the root user account.
+In this case, skip the rest of this procedure.**

-    If the following is observed this indicates the root user either does not exist or is configured with a different password. **Continue this procedure to correct the root user credentials.**
+    If the following output is observed, then this indicates that the root user either does not exist or is configured with a different password. **In this case, continue this procedure to correct the root user credentials.**

     ```text
     HTTP/1.1 401 Unauthorized
     ```

-1. (`ncn#`) Determine the default user credentials:
+1. (`ncn-mw#`) Determine the default user credentials.

     > `read -s` is used to read the password in order to prevent it from being echoed to the screen or saved in the shell history.
     > Note that the subsequent `curl` commands **will** do both of these things.
 If this is not desired, the call should be made in
     > another way.

     1. The default user name is `Administrator`.
 Default credentials for the Administrator user on HPE nodes can be found on the serial label pull out tab attached to the server.
-See [this page for more information](https://support.hpe.com/hpesc/public/docDisplay?docId=sf000046874en_us&docLocale=en_US).
+See [HPE server support documentation](https://support.hpe.com/hpesc/public/docDisplay?docId=sf000046874en_us&docLocale=en_US).

         ```bash
-        export DEFAULT_USERNAME=Administrator
+        DEFAULT_USERNAME=Administrator
         read -s DEFAULT_PASSWORD
-        export DEFAULT_PASSWORD
         ```

-    1. Verify contents of DEFAULT_USERNAME and DEFAULT_PASSWORD:
+    1. Verify the contents of `DEFAULT_USERNAME` and `DEFAULT_PASSWORD`.

         ```bash
         echo $DEFAULT_USERNAME
-        echo $DEFAULT_PASSWORD
         ```

-1. (`ncn#`) Try to access the BMC with the default user credentials:
+1. (`ncn-mw#`) Try to access the BMC with the default user credentials.

     ```bash
     curl -k -u "$DEFAULT_USERNAME:$DEFAULT_PASSWORD" https://$BMC/redfish/v1/Managers -i | head -1